ARGOeu/argo-accounting/website/docs/api/installation.md

 }
 ```

-Upon inserting the record into the database, the API returns the Installation enhanced with the generated installation ID :
+Upon inserting the record into the database, the API returns the Installation
+enhanced with the generated installation ID:

 Success Response `201 CREATED`